Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 Theorem~\ref{th:variance} directly implies that the variance of expectation value of local observables (i.e., \emph{local expectation values}) can be significantly large, e.g., $\Var[\Tr(Z_1 \Phi(\rho) )]=\Omega(1)$.
 This means that local expectation values can deviate significantly from their mean value $\Ex[\Tr(H \Phi(\rho) )]$.
 This is in stark contrast to the behaviour of noiseless random quantum circuits or circuits with unital noise~\cite{napp2022quantifying,nibp}.
 Theorem~\ref{th:variance} also implies that the variance of expectation value of global observables (i.e., \emph{global expectation values}) are exponentially concentrated to their mean value, e.g., $\Var[\Tr(Z^{\otimes n} \Phi(\rho) )]=\exp(-\Omega(n))$.

-Moreover, based on the results shown in Subsection~\ref{sub:effective} and in Subsection~\ref{sub:tracedistance}, we prove the following result.
+Moreover, based on the results shown in subsection~\ref{sub:effective} and subsection~\ref{sub:tracedistance}, we establish the following theorem.

-\begin{theorem}[Average distance between two quantum states] Let $P\in \{I,X,Y,Z\}^{\otimes n}$.
-Let $\rho$ and $\sigma$ be any quantum states.
-Let $\Phi$ be any noisy random quantum circuit with depth $L$, as defined in Eq.~\eqref{eq:randcirc}.
-We assume that the noise is not a unitary channel.
-Then,
+\begin{theorem}[Average distance between two quantum states] Let \(P \in \{I, X, Y, Z\}^{\otimes n}\).
+Let \(\rho\) and \(\sigma\) be any quantum states.
+Consider \(\Phi\) as any noisy random quantum circuit of depth \(L\), as defined in Eq.~\eqref{eq:randcirc}.
+Assume that the noise is not a unitary channel.
+Then, it holds that